 Linda Raclin is an expert in health law and policy.
-She is passionate about improving access to health care for the uninsured and underinsured, implementing health reform, studying the impacts of law enforcement and poverty on the health of communities, and advocating for the reproductive rights of women.
+She is passionate about improving access to health care for the uninsured and underinsured, implementing health reform, studying the impact of law enforcement and poverty on the health of communities, and advocating for the reproductive rights of women.

 Raclin has been active in advocating for reproductive rights for women at the local, state and national levels.
 She presents guest lectures throughout St. Louis and Missouri on women's health issues.

-Prior to joining the Brown School, Raclin was a law professor at Saint Louis University School of Law, and a practicing attorney for 10 years in Washington, D.C., and New York City.
+Prior to joining the Brown School, Raclin was a law professor at Saint Louis University School of Law, and a practicing attorney for 10 years in Washington, D.C. and New York City.

 Enter the ID of news stories you need

 to stick to this page.

 News story 1: